-The SLU Libraries offer hybrid online and in-person information literacy instruction that aims to meet the needs of students in English 1900: Advanced Strategies of Rhetoric and Research and English 1920: Advanced Writing for Professionals at Saint Louis University.
-The program empowers students to recognize their information needs and locate, evaluate, and use information effectively.
+The SLU Libraries offer an online information literacy instruction program that empowers students in English 1900: Advanced Strategies of Rhetoric and Research to recognize their information needs and locate, evaluate, and use information effectively.

 - Broaden or narrow a research topic in order to fit the scope of an assignment.